saivanji/test-linux-bootstrap/README.md

+# Installation

-Being on the loaded arch installation system, clone this repository.
-Then, run `./install.sh`.
+1. Being on the loaded arch installation system, clone this repository.
+2. Rename group_vars/all.sample.yml to group_vars/all.yml
+3. Run `./install.sh`.
 After it finishes successfully, chroot into the installed system and run `passwd` and `passwd <username>` to set passwords.

 # Networking